wenzhixin/bootstrap-table/site/docs/faq.md

 All your ideas and feedback are very appreciated!
 Please feel free to open issues on GitHub or send me an email.

-I'm also grateful for your donations: <a href="/donate">https://opencollective.com/bootstrap-table</a>.
+I'm also grateful for your donations: [https://opencollective.com/bootstrap-table](https://opencollective.com/bootstrap-table).